Enhancing Answer Reliability Through Inter-Model Consensus of Large Language Models: Introduction

-The findings of this study have implications in several areas, such as educational technology and automated assessment systems, research validation in specialized academic domains, development of more reliable AI-powered knowledge systems, and improving our understanding of how artificial systems can collaborate and exhibit collective intelligence to solve complex problems to name a few.
+The findings of this study have the potential to influence educational technology, automated assessment, research validation in specialized fields, and the development of more robust AI-powered knowledge systems while enhancing our understanding of collaborative AI.